Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/solvingChallangesUsingFabric.md

 - **Less management overhead**.
 Fabric allows creators to concentrate on producing their best work, freeing them from the need to integrate, manage, or understand the underlying infrastructure that supports the experience.

-- **Enterprise Capabilities are pre-provisioned as part of the teannt**
+- **Enterprise Capabilities are pre-provisioned as part of the tenant**
   - [Flexible Licensing](https://learn.microsoft.com/en-us/fabric/enterprise/licenses)
     - [Pause and Resume Capacity](https://learn.microsoft.com/en-us/fabric/enterprise/pause-resume)
     - [ability to resize the Capacities.](https://learn.microsoft.com/en-us/fabric/enterprise/scale-capacity)